TGDivy/TGDivy/README.md

 ## 💬🌞

-> To live fully is to be always in no-man's-land, to experience each moment as completely new and fresh. ~ Pema Chodron
+> You must learn to let go.
+Release the stress.
+You were never in control anyway. ~ Steve Maraboli

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )